InnerSourceCommons/InnerSourcePatterns/innersource-portal-hygiene.md

 ## Forces

-- Mix of managed and unmanged projects makes it difficult to figure out what needs to be in the InnerSource portal
+- Mix of managed and unmanaged projects makes it difficult to figure out what needs to be in the InnerSource portal
 - Repos are made public when they really shouldn't be
 - Repos become stale and never get cleaned up